ankitpakhale/KANHA/tasks.md

 - [ ] [HOLD] Add core logic of answer evaluation in AWS Bedrock client.
 - [ ] [HOLD] Add core logic of question generation in AWS Bedrock client.

-- #### Tasklist 6.1
+- #### Tasklist 6
+- [ ] Fix Scheduled GH Workflow, fix psycopg2 library issue.
+- [ ] Adjust frontend code to send user answers.
+- [ ] Adjust frontend code to send user answers.
+- [ ] Test caching properly in all the routes.
-- [ ] Design DB schema for MCQ type questions.
+- [ ] Make Answer Evaluation code FINALIZE.
-- [ ] Design DB schema for PSQ type questions and add dificulty level field.

 - #### Tasklist 6.2
 - [ ] Get at least 1000 MCQ questions using GPT and save it in csv and then DB.